-The goals of the Online Course Improvement Program (OCIP) are grounded in best practices for online learning by:
+The goals of the Online Course Improvement Program (OCIP) are grounded in online education research to:

-- Fostering a culture of quality in online teaching and learning.
+- promote a culture of quality in distance education for the NMSU system.

 OCIP faculty development services are funded by the Course Delivery Fee charged to Distance Education courses.
 Many thanks to the Associated Students of NMSU (ASNMSU) for their support of OCIP from 2009-2016 by providing funds from the NMSU Student Technology Fee.